getcatch/catch-sfcc/README.md

 # Contributing

-Maintaned by cartridge team, but you can submit a PR for review by team.
+Maintained by the cartridge team, but you can submit a PR for review by the team.

 ## Contacts